 Professional and Career Development

-We offer dozens of in-person and online professional and career development classes, along with additional learning opportunities and resources to meet a variety of individual and departmental needs.
+We offer dozens of in-person and online professional and career development courses and resources, along with additional learning opportunities and resources to meet a variety of individual and departmental needs.
 Beginning in Fall 2019, many courses are offered at no cost to individuals or departments.

 Our offerings are focused on those that best support our professional and leadership development goals and institutional initiatives.